tessel/t1-docs/cli.md

 * `-h, --help`      Show usage for tessel push

 #####`tessel run <filename> [options]`
-Run a script temporarily without writing it to flash.
+Run a script and its dependencies temporarily without writing it to flash.
+For more information about what files/folders are sent to Tessel, see the [deploying](#deploying) section.
 Options:
 * `-a, --args`          Arguments to passin as process.argv
 * `-i, --interactive`   Enter the REPL